danspielman/Laplacians.jl/README.md

 ## Version 0.1.1, December 26, 2016

 This is the current version.
 It is what you retrieve when you run `Pkg.add("Laplacians")`.

+Changelist:

-In this version, all of the linear equation solvers have the same interface.
-Some support for calling solvers from Matlab has been added.
+* All of the linear equation solvers now have the same interface, and the Laplacian solvers work for disconnected graphs.
+* Some support for calling solvers from Matlab has been added.
+* Documentation is now through Documenter.jl.

 ## Version 0.0.3 / 0.1.0, November 20, 2016